 1. Bring black-eyed peas to a brief boil in salted water, then reduce heat to a simmer until tender (about 45 minutes to one hour).

-2. Meanwhile, slice off the top third of a head of garlic crosswise.
-Coat with olive oil and sprinkle with kosher salt and black pepper.
+2. Meanwhile, slice off the top third of two heads of garlic crosswise.
+Coat it with olive oil and sprinkle with kosher salt and black pepper.
 Roast the garlic at 400 degrees in a toaster oven until the cloves are soft and slightly caramelized.
 If you have a toaster oven, definitely use it for this.

 3. Load the cooked black-eyed peas, roasted garlic, and all other ingredients in a food processor and pulse until thoroughly combined, and serve.